Data Protection in Sweden

 There are no EU-wide systems of registration or notification and Recital 89 of the GDPR seeks to prohibit indiscriminate general notification obligations.
 However, Member States may impose notification obligations for specific activities (e.g. processing of personal data relating to criminal convictions and offences).
 The requirement to consult the supervisory authority in certain cases (Article 36 prior consultation) following a data protection impact assessment (Article 35) constitutes a notification requirement.
 In addition, each controller or processor must communicate the details of its data protection officer (where it is required to appoint one) to its supervisory authority (Article 37(7)).

 In many ways, external accountability to supervisory authorities via registration or notification is superseded in the GDPR by rigorous demands for internal accountability.
-In particular, controllers and processors are required to complete and maintain comprehensive records of their data processing activities (Article 30), which must contain specific details about personal data processing carried out within an organisation and must be provided to supervisory authorities on request.
-This is a sizeable operational undertaking.
+In particular, controllers and processors are required to complete and maintain comprehensive records of their data processing activities (Article 30), which must contain specific details about the processing activities within the organisation which must be provided to the supervisory authorities on request.
+This is a substantial operational undertaking.

 Sweden regulation

-In Swedish national law, there are no indiscriminate general notification obligations.
-However, there are sector and processing specific provisions requiring notification and / or requiring a permit from the relevant supervisory authority, inter alia:
+Under Swedish national law, there are no indiscriminate general notification obligations.
+However, there are sector and processing specific obligations requiring notification and / or a permit from the relevant supervisory authority.

-• With a limited number of exceptions, the processing of personal data relating to criminal convictions and offences (Article 10 of the GDPR) by others than public authorities requires a permit from the Swedish Authority for Privacy Protection under the Data Protection Act and the Data Protection Ordinance (2018:219).
-The Swedish Authority For Privacy Protection has proposed a new regulation to allow for companies in the financial sector and in the defence industry to process personal data relating to criminal convictions and offences.
+For example, and with a limited number of exceptions, the processing of personal data relating to criminal convictions and offences (Article 10 GDPR) by other than public authorities requires a permit from the Swedish Authority for Privacy Protection under the Data Protection Act and the Data Protection Ordinance.
+The Swedish Authority For Privacy Protection has issued a guideline to allow for companies in the financial sector and in the defence industry to process personal data relating to criminal convictions and offences (IMYFS 2024:1).

 Continue reading